stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ## implementing OKRs - go back a step if you need to

-With solid alignment of the leadership team and real-time collaboration in one digital workspace, evolving the strategy tree, your organization is now ready to embrace the brilliant OKR methodology for strategy execution.
+With solid alignment of the leadership team and real-time collaboration in _one digital workspace_, evolving the strategy tree, your organization is now ready to embrace the brilliant OKR methodology for strategy execution.

 If that's not the case, then you may need to go back a step to apply one or both of these strategy pages inside #stratapp: